nh-server/switch-guide/docs/about.md

 This guide was written by staff members of the [Nintendo Homebrew Discord server](https://discord.gg/C29hYvh)

-**Flump, jerbear64, Phoenix, xGhostBoyx and Such Meme Many Skill.**
+**Flump, jerbear64, Phoenix, xGhostBoyx, Such Meme Many Skill, and oreo639.**

 &nbsp;